rjpix/lb4-filters-topic/README.md

 2. Launch a new Postgres DB in docker on PORT 5532 by running: `npm run postgres:build`

+3. Create DB schema: `npm run migrate`

-3. Run tests with in-memory connector.
+4. Run tests with in-memory connector.
 This should work (all tests pass): `npm run test`

-4. Run tests with Postgres connector.
+5. Run tests with Postgres connector.
 This should fail: `npm run test:postgres`